kolle86/node-radio/README.md

-# 📻 node-radio
+📻 Node-Radio
-Webapp for radio stations provided by radio-browser.
+A sleek and modern web application for browsing and streaming radio stations powered by Radio-Browser.

+✨ Features
-- Search Radio-Browser database and add stations to favourites
+🔍 Explore & Discover – Search the extensive Radio-Browser database to find your favorite stations.
-- Spectrum Visualizer
-- Support for chrome media session
-- Support now playing metadata
-- Installable as progressive web app (must be served via https)
+⭐ Favorites – Easily add stations to your favorites for quick access.
+🎵 Spectrum Visualizer – Enjoy a dynamic audio visualization while listening.
+🎛️ Chrome Media Session Support – Control playback directly from your device's media controls.
+📡 Live Metadata – Display now-playing information (when available).
+📲 Progressive Web App (PWA) – Install the app for a native-like experience (requires HTTPS).

 ![Projekt Screenshot](screenshot.png)